asimpleidea/asimpleidea/README.md

 My name is Elis.

-I am software engineer specializing in cloud technologies, you can find more about the things I work with in the area below
+I am software engineer specialized in cloud technologies.
+You can find more about the things I work with in the area below.

 When I am not working, I love to stay up to date by reading lots of articles, tutorials and watching webinars about technology, programming and cloud native news.